SynchronetBBS/sbbs/xtrn/slyvote/readme.txt

                                       specified if you only want to use one sub-board with SlyVote.
 Also,
                                       subBoardCodes can appear multiple times
-                                      in SlyVote.cfg, and all specified
+                                      in slyvote.cfg, and all specified
                                       sub-boards will be used.
 If any of the specified sub-board codes don't exist or
                                       refer to sub-boards that don't allow